openPanfu/CMS/readme.md

 5. Run 'composer install' to let laravel get all of it's components
 6. Run 'php artisan key:generate' in order to set the key that is used for all encrypted data like your sessions.
 7. Run 'php artisan migrate' to let laravel create the database for you.
-8. Go inside the public folder, place your InformationServer inside there like the empty folder that's already there right now.
+8. Go inside the public folder, place your InformationServer inside the public folder.
-9. Copy your flashclient copy to the flashclient folder in public.
+9. Copy your flashclient to the public folder, so it is OpenPanfuCMS/public/panfu.swf.
 10. Run 'php artisan serve' in your terminal and now you should have a functioning CMS.